linuxmint/linuxmint.github.io/reference/git/cinnamon-tutorials/xlet-information-subprocesses.md

 ### Subprocesses

-The initilization of a subprocess, whether it's done via `Gio.Subprocess()` or `Glib.spawn_async_with_pipes_and_fds()`, needs some time in which the desktop will not be responsive for a short amount of time.
+The initilization of a subprocess, whether it's done via `Gio.Subprocess()` or `Glib.spawn_async_with_pipes_and_fds()`, needs some milliseconds in which the desktop will not be responsive.
 Depending on how many subprocesses you spawn and how many xlet instances the user created, this sums up to a visible and annoying drawback.
 But GLib has an optimized codepath which is used if the following requirements are met.
-This also means that not all features of a GLib subprocess can be used.
+In other words this means that not all features of a GLib subprocess can be used.

 1. `G_SPAWN_DO_NOT_REAP_CHILD` must be set
 2. `G_SPAWN_LEAVE_DESCRIPTORS_OPEN` must be set